 - 1. Go to Hosts > Parcels. - 2.
-Click Edit Settings and add your internal repository to the Remote Parcel Repository URLs section.
-See Configuring the Cloudera Manager Server to Use the Parcel URL on page 165 for more information. - 3.
-Return to the Parcels page (Hosts > Parcels). - 4.
+Click Configuration and add your internal repository to the Remote Parcel Repository URLs section.
+See Configuring the Cloudera Manager Server to Use the Parcel URL on page 166 for more information. - 3.
 Download, distribute, and activate the Key Trustee KMS parcel.
-See Managing Parcels on page 50 for detailed instructions on using parcels to install or upgrade components.
+See Managing Parcels on page 51 for detailed instructions on using parcels to install or upgrade components.

 Note: The KEYTRUSTEE_SERVER parcel in Cloudera Manager is not the Key Trustee KMS parcel; it is the Key Trustee Server parcel.
-The parcel name for Key Trustee KMS is ${\tt KEYTRUSTEE}.$
+The parcel name for Key Trustee KMS is KEYTRUSTEE.